SimBed/msp-showcase/src/index.md

 </div>

 <div class="canvas gray100-canvas embossed my-2">
-  Enter Membership System Pro.
+5Enter Membership System Pro.
 A light-weight, intutitive, flexible system, so you can get on plying your trade and growing your business, without getting swamped in administration.
 </div>